The emergent Big Bang scenario: Discussion

 with ${\cal K}(X_{\rm E} ) = (2Z\Lambda_{\rm E} - 2X_*X_{\rm E} +X^2_{\rm E} )$ and $G_4(X_{\rm E} )= (\gamma X_{\rm E} - Z)$ so that it has a modified coupling to the scalar field since one allows for $\beta\not=\alpha$ besides other higher derivative terms.
 Ultimately the stability analysis of inhomogeneous perturbations should also be performed in these higher derivative theories with proper boundary conditions, as in Ref.~\cite{Feng:2025xsi}.
 In the present work, we have only shown a proof of concept for the emergent big bang scenario at the level of the plane-symmetric background.

-To conclude, we can grasp the big picture on the universe at large that emerges when the description developed in this Letter.
+To conclude, we can grasp the big picture on the Universe at large that emerges when the description developed in this paper.
 It is illustrated in Figs.~\ref{fig:2b} and~\ref{fig:3}.
-Since the large scale distribution of the clock field shall depend on boundary conditions and eventually on the geometry of the 4-dimensional Euclidean space, one expects it to be non-trivial.
-In full generalities, many Lorentzian pockets can emerge with their own geometry and with a large span of sizes, {\em i.e.} of expansion time as seen form their inside.
-It also follows that the description of the primordial universe may not require to go through a quantum gravity phase even if it requires gravity beyond General Relativity.
+Since the large-scale distribution of the clock field shall depend on boundary conditions and eventually on the geometry of the four-dimensional Euclidean space, one expects it to be nontrivial.
+In full generalities, many Lorentzian pockets can emerge with their own geometry and with a large span of sizes, {\em i.e.} of expansion time as seen from their inside.
+It also follows that the description of the primordial Universe may not require it to go through a quantum gravity phase even if it requires gravity beyond general relativity.
 This proposal opens a new, rich and exciting phenomenology that needs to be investigated further and that can eventually change our conception of the cosmos on the largest scales.